gregory-ledenev/java-class-extension/README.md

 1. **Static:** define and implement extensions as usual Java classes and then utilize the Java Class Extension library to find matching extension classes and create extension objects.
 2. **Dynamic:** utilize the Java Class Extension library to define extensions by composing them as sets of lambda operations and let the library to create extensions dynamically on the fly.

+Both approaches offer comparable performance, so the choice between them ultimately depends on personal preferences, style, habits, and specific requirements.

 After getting extensions they can be used to perform any extended functionality as easy as:
 ```java
 Book book = new Book("The Mythical Man-Month");